French Chocolate Cake

 Method:

 1. Preheat the oven to 350°F (180°C) and grease a 9″ (23 cm) spring form.
+I sometimes use parchment paper in a mini Le Creuset type pot – I think it is 1 litre or a bit smaller.
+Cooking time may differ.

 2. In a saucepan melt the chocolate with the milk on low heat.
 Add the butter and allow to melt.
 Stir as needed – I use a whisk.